AlexJuca/swift-shodan/README.md

 Swift Shodan
 =================
 ## What is it?
-*Swift shodan is a swift interface to the shodan api
+* Swift shodan is a swift interface to the shodan api

-## Developeed by
+## Developed by
 * Alexandre A.Juca <alexandre.juca@bitfyr.com>

 ## License